353words/simulations/README.md

 39 }
 ```

 Listing 3 shows how we run the simulation.
-On line 33 we seed the random number generator from the current time to get different results every time we run the program.
-On line 35 we run the simulation on lines 36-38 we print the results.
+On line 35, we run the simulation and on lines 36-39, we print the results.

 **Listing 4: Output**
 ```
  2 -> 0.03
  3 -> 0.06